hazelcast/hazelcast-jet/site/docs/reference.md

 ## Pipeline API

 Jet's main API is called the Pipeline API.
-You can find detail information about it inside the Jet Reference Manual.
+You can find detailed information about it inside the Jet Reference Manual.

 ## Javadoc